OleksiiKhatuntsev/co2-tech-challenge/NOTES.md

 - Measurements are per-user — the cache key would be `(userId, from, to)`, providing no sharing benefit across different users.
 - The primary load pattern (many users, same timeframe) means every request has a unique `userId`, so cache hit rate would be near zero.
 - The Measurements API chaos is a 30% error rate, not a delay.
 The correct strategy is **Retry with exponential backoff** (via Polly), not caching.
 A failed request returns no data to cache anyway.

+---

+## Application Service Design — Orchestration vs Calculation

+### Decision: keep orchestration and calculation together in `CalculatorService`

+`CalculatorService.CalculateAsync` has three responsibilities: input validation, parallel data fetching, and CO₂ computation.
+This is a classic **Application Service** (DDD) — an orchestrator that glues infrastructure to domain logic.

+**Alternative considered:** extract a pure **Domain Service** (`CarbonFootprintCalculator.Calculate(readings, factors)`) — a static function with no dependencies, testable without mocks.

+**Why we keep it as-is:**

+1. **YAGNI.** The calculation logic is ~15 lines (group → average → multiply).
+Extracting it creates a second file and navigation layer with no real benefit.
+2. **Single algorithm.** There are no calculation variants (by energy source, by tariff).
+An abstraction for a single implementation is premature.
+3. **Mock-based tests are acceptable.** At the current logic volume, mocking `IMeasurementsClient` / `IEmissionsClient` causes no friction.

+**When to revisit:**

+- A second calculation algorithm appears (different formulas for different sources)
+- Data normalization/interpolation is added
+- Unit tests become awkward due to mock complexity
+- The method grows beyond ~50 lines

+At that point, extract `CarbonFootprintCalculator` as a pure function in the Domain layer.